SN-HackDay/code-cite/notebooks/getpapers.md

 # Step 1: find the papers that contain the term of interest

-We use ContentMine's getpapers query to identify papers for a particular term.
+We use ContentMine's [getpapers](https://github.com/ContentMine/getpapers) tool to identify papers for a particular term.
 This is step one of the full pipeline to analyse the open access literature for software citation and other practises, as developed by the code-cite team at Collaborations Workshop 2018, building on work done at the Springer Nature hack day 2017.

 ## a.
 Setup your local environment